vacp2p/rfc/specs/waku/v2/waku-relay-security-analysis.md

 This propery indicates that no adversarial entity is able to link a published `Message` to its origin i.e., the peer.

 #### Topic Subscriber Anonymity
-This feature stands for the inability of any adversarial entity from linking between a peer to its subscribed topic IDs.
+This feature stands for the inability of any adversarial entity from linking a peer to its subscribed topic IDs.

 ## Authenticity